leftbrainstuff/dz/README.md

 # dz
-messing about with glassfish 3.1.2.2
+Chef cookbook for deploying java ear files to aws using glassfish 3.1.2.2 and mysql rds